holochain/holochain-rust/doc/holochain_101/src/zome/api_functions.md

 Canonical name: `commit`

-Given an entry type and content, commits to the local source chain and returns the hash key if successful.
-The hash key is the hash of the header associated with this commit in the source chain.
+Given an entry type and content, commits to the local source chain and returns the entry hash if successful.
+The hash is the hash of the entry associated with this commit in the source chain.

 ### Get

 Canonical name: `get`

+Given an entry hash, gets some pair from the DHT if that entry content exists.

+Performs lookups from (in order):

+- The local source chain
+- The local hash table
+- The distributed hash table

+Note that multiple pairs can have the same entry hash, both locally and on the DHT across the network.

+Note also that two entries with the same content but different types resolve to the same entry hash.
+The entry hash is _only_ unique to the entry content.

+Use the header hash to lookup a specific pair.